• Home

 Deposit amount in a blocked account for Germany

-The deposit amount in the blocked bank account for visa application is required by law and is currently €11,904 (as of 2024).
-German authorities adjust it regularly to the cost of living in Germany — information on changes you can obtain from the German Embassy in your country.
+The deposit amount in the blocked bank account for a student visa application is required by law and is currently €11,904 (as of 2026).
+German authorities adjust it regularly to the cost of living in Germany — information on changes you can obtain from the German Embassy in your country or through the German Federal Foreign Office visa information.
 The calculation of the amount refers to the estimated annual cost of living for students in Germany according to the Federal Training Assistance Act (BAföG).

 The blocked account balance ensures that you can independently finance your living expenses during your stay.
-The monthly withdrawal limit is €992.
+For student visas, the monthly withdrawal limit is €992.
+For job-seeker visa and Opportunity Card applicants, the monthly amount is usually higher.

-It does not make sense to deposit more than the required amount in the blocked bank account since the monthly payment restriction — which is somewhat higher — means you cannot freely dispose of the additional money.
+It does not make sense to deposit more than the required amount in the blocked bank account if you expect to access the additional money freely.
+The monthly payment restriction means that extra money may also remain blocked until the account term ends or the provider releases it.

 Where to open a blocked bank account?